dreamgrove/dreamgrove/content/balance/Compendium.md

 - Cast {{< spell 202347 "Stellar Flare" >}}
 - Cast {{< spell 194153 "Starfire" >}} if {{< spell 202347 "Stellar Flare" >}} is not talented

-<br>You can precast ~4 seconds from max range before a boss is pulled.
+You can precast ~4 seconds from max range before a boss is pulled.

 <div id="st">